research

 Artist’s rendition of a Pop III star (source: National Astronomical Observatory of Japan)

-The formation of these stars crucially depends on the presence of molecular hydrogen in a dark matter (DM) halo.
+Before any enrichment, the formation of early stars crucially depends on the presence of molecular hydrogen in a dark matter (DM) halo.
 Therefore, any processes that affect the H2 content of a DM halo will in turn affect the ability of that halo to form stars.
 There are several key processes believed to significantly affect the H2 fraction in a halo—the relic velocity between baryons and DM in the early universe, the buildup of a photodissociating UV background, and the development of a photo-ionizing and -heating X-ray background.
-The first of these effects, known as the ‘stream velocity’, supresses the gas fraction in a DM halo and delays the formation of stars.
-Once the first Pop III stars form, they emit UV photons that can dissociate molecular hydrogen.
-Therefore, as more stars form, a metagalactic UV background—known as the ‘Lyman-Werner (LW) background’—builds up and future generations of star formation are suppressed.
-These stars also contribute to a growing X-ray background, which can both positively and negatively feed back into the star formation process.
-First, the X-ray photons can ionize hydrogen, boosting the electron fraction in a gas cloud, which in turn promotes the formation of molecular hydrogen (thereby supporting star formation).
-On the other hand, these hot electrons can also distribute their thermal energy throughout the gas, making the cooling process more challenging.
-The competition between all of these effects sets the star formation rate in a given DM halo over time.
+The competition between all of these effects sets the pop III star formation rate in a given DM halo over time.

 These processes, while all relating to the star formation process in different ways, can all be parameterized in terms of a single quantity: the minimum dark matter halo mass for stars to form.
-I am using a series of simple models for these various effects to generate an analytic estimate for this mass scale.
+I used a series of simple models for these various effects to generate an analytic estimate for this mass scale.
 I can then fold this estimate into a semi-analytic model for star formation to understand how these processes will affect global, potentially observable quantities, such as the star formation rate density.
+For more details, see our paper!

 galaxies#